kulcsarrudolf/pasztor.at/_posts/2020-06-22-go-is-awesome.md

 ## Cross-platform

 One of the reasons Go caught my eye was its build system.
-The original promise of Java was that it would be cross platform, but the fact that you needed to install a runtime was clearly a turnoff.
+The original promise of Java was that it would be cross-platform, but the fact that you needed to install a runtime was clearly a turnoff.
 Go, on the other hand, compiles to native binaries.
 On Windows, you will get an `.exe` file, on Linux an ELF binary and so on.
 What's more, unless you use [cgo](https://golang.org/cmd/cgo/) your Go program can live with *almost* no external dependencies.
 No need to install any `.dll` or `.so` files, a Go program will [just work](https://www.youtube.com/watch?v=YPN0qhSyWy8) out of